SamarthBhagwat/Basic-Express-CRUD-Project/README.md

 - `utils` -> contains helper methods, error classes etc.

+- `seeders` -> Seeders folder store seed data (starter data which is used majorly for testing purpose).

+- `migrations` -> Migration files are used to do version control of your DB.

 ### Setup the project

 - Download this template from github and open it in your favourite text editor.
+- Go inside the folder path and execute the following command:
+    ```
+        npm install
+    ```
 - In root directory create a `.env` file and add the following env variables :
     ```
         PORT = <port number of your choice>